 But, it goes beyond improving your inventory management.
 It also:

 Once you connect Katana to QuickBooks, you can close the gap between your manufacturing operations and finance tracking.

 When using Katana, you can sync invoices by tracking your sale orders in Katana and generate invoices for QuickBooks once an order is fulfilled, with just a click of a button.
 You can also transfer purchases by taking your purchase orders for raw materials and pushing them into QuickBooks as bills.

-But, that’s just some of the many juicy features that come with integration, the headache cure for when using QuickBooks for manufacturing is the ability to save your QuickBooks bill of materials.
+But that’s just some of the many juicy features that come with integration.
+The headache cure for when using QuickBooks for manufacturing is the ability to save your QuickBooks bill of materials.

 However, not only can you save your raw material information, but in your bill of materials, you can also track: